What is CBD?

 Cannabidiol, cannabinoids, and the endocannabinoid system, these are words often used when talking about what CBD means.
 But what if you’re new to CBD and have no idea what it is?
 We’ve got the CBD facts.

 Whether you’re brand new or even if you have a friend that wants to know.
 We’ve put together an essential CBD fact guide to help the newest of users understand what CBD really is.

 If there were any CBD facts we thought you needed to know first before you try CBD, we’ve covered them all here.
-The world of CBD can be confusing, but that’s why we’ve broken down these top 16 facts in one article.
+The world of CBD can be confusing, but that’s why we’ve broken down these top 16 facts and answers to your questions in one article.
 In this guide, we’ll cover it all.

 Let’s start with where CBD comes from.